 e) Identify the specific features of the behaviour of the main markets and economic policy tools within open economies.
 To be specific, the exchange rate and capital mobility systems, as well as the opportunities and limits that open economies represent.

 f) Propose mid and long-term economic policy diagnoses and measures in strongly globalized dynamic macroeconomic contexts.

-2.2.Introduction
+2.2.Importance of learning goals